Child Care: a valuable tool for community growth

 • Child care is not just a family issue- it's a community and economic issue.
 By viewing child care as a key part of economic development, communities can unlock significant benefits.

-• Increasing Employee Earnings and Tax Revenu
+• Increasing Employee Earnings and Tax Revenue

-• Building a Stronger Future Workforc
+• Building a Stronger Future Workforce

 • Increased Workforce Productivity